Guildhall School of Music and Drama: Drama

 The Guildhall School offers a three-year BA Honours in Acting and the MA in Acting preparing students for the world of professional theatre.
 The School also delivers the BA Honours in Acting Studies in partnership with the Central Academy of Drama in Beijing.
 A full time, four-year programme with two years of training at each institution, the BA Honours in Acting Studies takes in a cohort of students every other year, exploring cross-cultural approaches to acting.

 Production Arts

 The School also offers a three-year vocational degree in production arts where students can specialise in either Stage Management, Costume, Theatre Technology or Design Realisation.
 The school is one of a handful to offer specialist training in stage automation, with computer controlled flying installations in three of the venues provided by TAIT, based upon their eChameleon platform.

 Youth Learning

 Guildhall School offers a Saturday school for advanced young musicians under the age of 18.
-In addition to this, the school the UK's largest provider of music education to under 18s by incorporating the Centre for Young Musicians (CYM) and creating new music "hubs" in Norfolk and Somerset; the school achieved recognition for Guildhall's music outreach and opera programmes through two Queen's Anniversary Prizes (2005 and 2007).
+In addition to this, the school became the UK's largest provider of music education to under 18s by incorporating the Centre for Young Musicians (CYM) and creating new music "hubs" in Norfolk and Somerset; the school achieved recognition for Guildhall's music outreach and opera programmes through two Queen's Anniversary Prizes (2005 and 2007).